mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-2.md

 #### Dependency Injection to the rescue?

-In the [original groovy blog post](https://www.road-to-cuba-and-beyond.com/groovify-cuba-app-integrate-with-cuba/) i created the following example about mocking:
+In the [original groovy blog post](https://www.road-to-cuba-and-beyond.com/groovify-cuba-app-integrate-with-cuba/) I created the following example about mocking:

 {% highlight groovy %}